Main Navigation

 A single dewdrop on a blade of grass — yet within it, an entire inner universe.

-As an artist with aphantasia — a condition that prevents me from forming mental images — I use macro photography to access and express my inner world.
-Morning dew has become a mirror of this world: abstract, conceptual, yet emotionally vivid.
+As an artist with aphantasia, I use macro photography to access and express this inner space.
+Morning dew has become a mirror of it: abstract, conceptual, yet emotionally vivid.
+I look inward — and find myself reflected in nature’s smallest mirror. :)

 PRINT INFORMATION: